Sharing Joy in a Time of Anxiety

 What happens when we look for the meaning in it all?

-Last year at the Meaning Conference, I was introduced to the Map of Meaning.
+At Meaning Conference in 2019, I was introduced to the Map of Meaning.
 A wonderfully elegant tool for making decisions in both our personal and professional lives.
 “The Map of Meaning shows the key dimensions necessary for meaningful work and meaningful living.”

 Musing on that, I resolved to work more in the quadrant of “Expressing Full Potential” which “refers to the meaningfulness of sounding our own note in the universe.
 It relates to the human need to create and accomplish.”